isomerpages/moe-farrerparkpri/_for-parents/Self Directed Learning/Overview.md

 ---
 Dear Parents,

-Please visit this page for Self-Directed Learning activities at Farrer Park Primary School.
+Please visit this page for Self-Directed Learning (HBL) activities at Farrer Park Primary School.
 Home-based Learning (HBL) is not confined to E-learning and may include offline work that involves reading or writing.

 #### HBL To Be Announced Soon